OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

 The name of the place that we are targeting `Parts_FeaturedProduct_Edit` was defined in the driver class when we configured it in the `EditorTemplate()` shape factory method.
 The shape will be injected into the local zone named "content" with a weight of 7.5.
 In this case the weight of 7.5 will move it down to the bottom of the form.

 > When developing your modules it is common to forget this last stage.
-While you might not always be able to remember to update the `placement.info` before you run, you should take a moment to remember the solution.
+While you might not always be able to remember to update the `Placement.info` before you run, you should take a moment to remember the solution.

-> Whenever the shape isn't displayed where it was expected, think `placement.info` first.
+> Whenever the shape isn't displayed where it was expected, think of `Placement.info` first.

-You should now have a `placement.info` file that looks like this:
+You should now have a `Placement.info` file that looks like this:

     <Placement>
       <Place Parts_FeaturedProduct="Content:1"/>